-For my first-ever appearance on national television, I got to show Seth Meyers how to make that classic Portland cocktail, the Spanish Coffee.
+For my first-ever appearance on late-night television, I got to show Seth Meyers how to make that classic Portland cocktail, the Spanish Coffee.
 It was pretty terrifying to be up making cocktails in front of so many people, but I really enjoyed it.
 Thanks for having me on, guys!

 Let’s face it, most cocktail videos are all the same.
 The host stands behind a counter and drones on about ingredients and quantities.
 It’s not a lot of fun.
 So I thought I’d do my best to try to (sorry, there’s no other way to say this) … shake things up a bit.
 Cheers.
 Enjoy.